curtmcd/pentomino/README.md

 This program is a filter that reads from stdin expecting the output format of **pent**.
-It removes all packings that are redundant through the symmetries of rotation, horizontal flipping and vertical flipping, and writes the remaining packings to stdout.
+It removes all packings that are redundant through the symmetries of rotation, horizontal flipping and vertical flipping, and writes the remaining packings to stdout in the same format.

 Six of the pentominos are not rotationally symmetric.
 If they are allowed to be flipped, the number of packings increases substantially.